tunaphish/reaper/wiki/design lines/Side Missions.md

 			- I don't care anymore
 			- staring at the smucci bag window
 			- Perma increase Elise’s item menu.
-	- as side quests (personal ones that let you get to know party better...)
+	- as side quests (personal ones that let you get to know allies better...)

 - She shoplifted the bag
 	- Fuck em eji!
 They’re vultures in this capatlistic system